Select Language : English Japanese

 *2 This report is based on TNFD beta v0.4, released in March 2023.
 We will review the contents based on v1.0, released in September 2023, and take any necessary actions.

-Analysis of the value chain’s location-specific issues The analysis of the value chain’s location-specific issues includes telecommunications facilities and equipment related to NTT Communications’ business.
-Potential material issues were organized by each stage of the value chain (upstream, downstream, and direct operations) and risk hotspots and potential risks to be addressed in each value chain were identified through the analysis using IBAT*1 and Aqueduct*2 for risk themes including resource extraction, water use, land development, and surrounding ecosystems.
-In addition, a GAP analysis was conducted to prioritize items to address based on the identified material issues, and the SBTN’s Action Framework*3 AR3T was used to examine measures to address them.
+The analysis of the value chain’s location-specific issues includes telecommunications facilities and equipment related to NTT Communications’ business.
+Given the nature of our operations, we added water resource use and wastewater discharge as a potential key issue and organized the analysis by value chain stage: upstream, direct operations, and downstream.
+We then identified risk hotspots and potential risks to be addressed in each value chain stage through the analysis using IBAT*1 and Aqueduct*2, focusing on risk themes such as resource extraction, water use, land development, and surrounding ecosystems.

 *1 Integrated Biodiversity Assessment Tool, developed by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC)